Table of Contents

 Digital workers earning in US dollars, euros, or British pounds enjoy significant purchasing power advantages when investing in Brazilian real estate:

-• Currency can help or hurt the thesis, so I treat it as a scenario variable rather than a fixed advantage.
+- Currency can strengthen or weaken the purchase, so model it as a scenario variable rather than a fixed advantage.

 Year-Round Livability